Mars analog habitat: HI-SEAS

 The Hawaii Space Exploration Analog and Simulation (HI-SEAS) program is a series of missions organized by Cornell University and the University of Hawai'i at Mānoa.
 The habitat is located 2,400 meters (8,000ft) above sea level on Mauna Loa on the Big Island of Hawaii.
 The first HI-SEAS mission ran from April to August 2013, and a series of later missions have followed.

 Like other missions, HI-SEAS evaluates the social and psychological status of the crewmembers while they live in isolation and conduct field work in Mars-like environments and conditions.
 Early missions focused on the diet and nutrition of its crewmembers.
 In particular, HI-SEAS studied how “food intake in a confined and isolated setting similar to what an astronaut would experience during a mission” affects the moods of the crew members and their interactions with each other.
 Crew members prepare their own meals using combinations of shelf-stable ingredients and pre-packaged meals and frequently complete surveys to determine their mood, health, and satisfaction with the food.
 More recent missions have focused on crew composition and communication, with specific focus on in-mission crew interaction and mission debrief technique.

 HI-SEAS also undertakes research proposals submitted by outside researchers.
 As part of this effort, HI-SEAS is testing software which monitors psychological welfare by analyzing text-based communication, so that future astronauts’ limited access to psychiatric help is less of an issue.
 In addition, HI-SEAS is testing the durability of antimicrobial clothing used daily by the crew members.

+CHAPEA

+The CHAPEA (Crew Health and Performance Exploration Analog) habitat at NASA's Johnson Space Center will undertake a series of analog missions that will simulate year-long stays on the surface of Mars.
+Each mission will consist of four crew members living in Mars Dune Alpha, an isolated 1,700 square foot habitat.

+CHAPEA Mission 1 began on June 25, 2023, with crew members Kelly Haston, Ph.D (commander), Ross Brockwell (flight engineer), Nathan Jones, M.D. (medical officer), and Anca Selariu, Ph.D (science officer).

+LunAres

+LunAres Research Station is a specialized analog research facility located in Piła, Poland, dedicated to isolation studies and simulating the planetary operations of a surface space habitat.
+Established in 2017 serves as a testbed for scientific research and technological development related to long-duration space missions.

+The habitat was built at the post-military airport by Space Garden and designed by Space is More companies.
+The facility provides full isolation - the habitat is only connected to the old military aircraft hangar, in which there are 250 meters of extravehicular activity area.

+Space Analog for the Moon and Mars (SAM)

+SAM is a hermetically sealed and pressurized habitat located at Biosphere 2 under the management of the University of Arizona.
+Built by expanding the historic test module for the Biosphere, the facility is focused on crewed missions and research dedicated to ecosystem modeling and validation, in situ resource utilization, and human performance in space exploration.